stevenMouret/web-accessibility-guidelines/_doc/accessibility/images/image-caption.md

 #### Difference between the alternative of an image and the caption

-* The image alternative makes it possible to describe what the image conveys that is not in the context.
+* The image alternative makes it possible to describe what the image conveys that is not in the context;
-* The caption of an image provides additional information that the image does not convey.
+* The caption of an image conveys additional information that the image does not convey.